 the church you will pass on the right hand side of the road between bruichladdich and port charlotte is st kiarans, the regular place of sunday worship for rhinns folk north of portnahaven.

-port charlotte is one of those indescribably picturesque villages with endless rows of whitewashed cottages and houses. it was home to the islay cheese company (which unfortunately closed down in march 2000), but is home to the award winning museum of islay life, the islay natural history trust field centre, the syha youth hostel, port charlotte lighthouse and one of the two sources of espresso coffee and good vegetarian food on the island, the croft kitchen. the route that you have just completed from bowmore to port charlotte is known as the 'espresso run'. (only by me, i hasten to add). there are two hotels here, apart from the youth hostel - the port charlotte hotel and the lochindaal hotel. there is a small but perfectly formed sandy beach just down from the croft kitchen and particularly good views across loch indaal to the oa (i can see the monument from here) bowmore, the strand and machrie and the rest of the east. on a clearish day, the paps of jura look not too bad either.
+port charlotte is one of those indescribably picturesque villages with endless rows of whitewashed cottages and houses. it was home to the islay cheese company (which unfortunately closed down in march 2000), but is home to the award winning museum of islay life, the islay natural history trust field centre, the syha youth hostel and port charlotte lighthouse what was once known as the croft kitchen has been converted to yan's kitchen, a predominantly seafood-based restaurant. currently yan's closes between october and easter. there are also two hotels here; the port charlotte hotel and the lochindaal hotel. there is a small but perfectly formed sandy beach just down from yan's kitchen affording particularly good views across loch indaal to the oa (i can see the monument from here) bowmore, the strand, machrie and the rest of the east. on a clearish day, the paps of jura look not too bad either.

-just past the lochindaal hotel (on the right) leading towards portnahaven, there is a road leading up past port charlotte primary school and the original school now used as the local village hall. this road leads to the extreme west of the island, kilchiaran and this is the way we will travel next. the first part of the road, up to the water works on the right hand side of the road is sort of uphill. those of you on tourers or mountain bikes will pretty much always have the right gears, though if truth be told i can negotiate this on the colnago with just 39x17. but then there's only me on a light bike and i don't weigh that much. just so's you know.
+just past the lochindaal hotel (on the right) as you head towards portnahaven, there is a road leading up past port charlotte primary school and what was once the the local village hall. this leads to the extreme west of the island, through kilchiaran with its ruined chapel and this is the way we will travel next. the first part of the road, up to the water works on the right hand side of the road is sort of uphill. those of you on tourers or mountain bikes will pretty much always have the right gears.

 now for the hard bit. the road past the chapel goes up and it goes up for about a mile and it goes up quite steeply. on a good day (not a frequent occurence) with a following wind, i can get up on a 39x19. on a bad day (much more frequent) i need to use the bail out gear of 39x21/23 but i've never had to walk. but then again, as mentioned previously, the colnago ain't heavy, neither am i and i only carry a pump and a spare tube. if you can manage in between gulping for breath and scrabbling for a lower gear, take a look to your right - the view over the atlantic is tremendous.

-the road from now on is a bit flatter (all relative), though it's also twisty. again, a brief reminder, this is farm country and there's a lot of, shall we say, fertiliser, on the roads and also the water to your right is the atlantic ocean. nothing between you and north america, but frequently the supplier of strong gusts of wind. since the road goes behind hills before re-appearing in the open, just watch out for unexpected gusts of wind from the right - it's the prevailing wind round these here parts. the road goes past tormisdale croft on the right which sells things like hand carved walking sticks and such like. down and round and up a wee bit is cultoon farm, the owners of which operate a fortnightly clay pigeon shoot in the summer season. between cultoon and kelsay farm is cultoon stone circle, though you could be forgiven for missing it if you didn't know it was there. there are only two stones in a vertical position, though many of the rest are lying next to the holes dug for them. the site is pre-christian and nobody has a clue as to why they moved the stones there, dug holes for them and then scarpered before putting more than two of them in place. i'm sure i read somewhere or other that there was a third stone in a vertical position but it subsequently fell over (but i could be imagining it).
+the road from now on is a bit flatter (all relative), though it's also twisty. again, a brief reminder, this is farm country and there's a lot of, shall we say, fertiliser, on the roads and also the water to your right is the atlantic ocean. nothing between you and north america, but frequently the supplier of strong gusts of wind. since the road goes behind hills before re-appearing in the open, just watch out for unexpected gusts of wind from the right - it's the prevailing wind round these here parts. the road goes past tormisdale croft on the right which sells things like hand carved walking sticks and such like. down and round and up a wee bit is cultoon farm. between cultoon and kelsay farm is cultoon stone circle, though you could be forgiven for missing it if you didn't know it was there. there are only two stones in a vertical position, though many of the rest are lying next to the holes dug for them. the site is pre-christian and nobody has a clue as to why they moved the stones there, dug holes for them and then scarpered before putting more than two of them in place. i'm sure i read somewhere or other that there was a third stone in a vertical position but it subsequently fell over (but i could be imagining it).

-because the ministry of defence spent a deal of time putting the listening station at the top of the beinn, trundling lots of heavy trucks up and down from portnahaven, they required to re-surface the road. as a result, from here to portnahaven the road surface is pretty good. several pedal strokes further round the road, there is a sign pointing to octofad. this is a reasonable track that leads past ballimony, through forestry ground and comes out at octofad farm on the road between portnahaven and port charlotte. if you have a stout bicycle and no need or desire to go to portnahaven, this makes an interesting diversion. if you take this route, click here and miss out the bit in between. (why are you carrying a computer while cycling?)
+because the ministry of defence spent a deal of time putting the listening station at the top of the beinn, trundling lots of heavy trucks up and down from portnahaven, they required to re-surface the road. as a result, from here to portnahaven the road surface used to be pretty good. that, unfortunately, is no onger a valid statement. several pedal strokes further round the road, there is a sign pointing to octofad. this is a reasonable track that leads past ballimony, through forestry ground and comes out at octofad farm on the road between portnahaven and port charlotte. if you have a stout bicycle and no need or desire to go to portnahaven, this makes an interesting diversion. if you take this route, click here and miss out the bit in between.

-a couple of miles from portnahaven the road takes a left. about a mile down the road there is road off to the right leading to claddach, site of the now world famous wavepower station operated by wavegen. this is well worth a visit and has started pumping electricity into the national grid. the wavestation uses the plentiful wave motion that the atlantic provides to pump air through a turbine. claddach is on a loop so you can follow the road back round to the portnahaven road and on to the village. the lighthouse, now unmanned, on the island of orsay just off the bay dominates the skyline. i believe you can be ferried across to the lighthouse by a local boatman. ask at the boatyard between portnahaven and port wemyss. jack should know if it's possible. the sea off here can be very dramatic - the vc d'ardbeg directeur sportif refers to this as his 'water feature'.
+a couple of miles outside portnahaven the road takes a left. about a mile down the road there is road off to the right leading to claddach, site of the former wavepower station. the wavestation used the plentiful wave motion that the atlantic provides to pump air through a turbine. claddach is on a loop so you can follow the road back round to the portnahaven road and on to the village. the lighthouse, now unmanned, on the island of orsay just off the bay dominates the skyline. i believe you can be ferried across to the lighthouse by a local boatman. ask at the boatyard between portnahaven and port wemyss. jack should know if it's possible. the sea off here can be very dramatic - the vc d'ardbeg directeur sportif refers to this as his 'water feature'.

 portnahaven church, on the left as you head out of the village, has two doors. one for portnahaven folks and one for port wemyss folk. at least, that's how it used to be. port wemyss is also on a loop road so if you're feeling fresh and joyful you could take this brief detour and join up with the port charlotte road just opposite portnahaven village hall. as you come to the end of this loop road you will pass the free church which is now closed due to lack of attending members and two doors along, portnahaven primary school which closed in june 1999.

-it's worth visiting portnahaven from this direction because now you have excellent views all the way up the loch on the cycle back to port charlotte or on to bruichladdich or bridgend, of the loch, its surrounds and, on a clearish day, the paps of jura. if you catch a headwind on the way back, it is somewhat of a struggle. (grovelling will be the order of the day). it's a single track road all the way from portnahaven to port charlotte so please use the passing places to let vehicles pass you from behind and pulling in to let cars, tractors etc pass from the opposite direction.
+it's worth visiting portnahaven from this direction because now you have excellent views all the way up the loch on the cycle back to port charlotte or on to bruichladdich or bridgend, of not only the loch itself and its surrounds but, on a clearish day, the paps of jura. if you catch a headwind on the way back, it is somewhat of a struggle. (grovelling will be the order of the day). it's a single track road all the way from portnahaven to port charlotte so please use the passing places to let vehicles pass you from behind and pulling in to let cars, tractors etc pass from the opposite direction.

-about half way between the two villages is nerabus chapel and, further towards the shore, an old mill. last time i was there, the mill stone was still lying in the ruins. headstones from the chapel have been moved to an area to the right for easier viewing. the chapel is in the middle of a field to the right and it would probably be prudent to leave bicycles at the gate and walk in. (while i remember, just before you reach nerabus, you pass octofad farm where the track ends that you took from ballimony on the west road). about three miles further on is the new port mor centre, opened in 2007 with a cafeteria and camping. the road then leads you gently into port charlotte and you meet up with the road you left a few paragraphs earlier. stop by the port charlotte hotel for a pint or dram if such is your tipple, or carry on a few more yards (metres if you're european) for a more cycle friendly espresso at the croft kitchen. (easter to december)
+about half way between the two villages is nerabus chapel and, further towards the shore, an old mill. last time i was there, the mill stone was still lying in the ruins. headstones from the chapel have been moved to an area to the right for easier viewing. the chapel is in the middle of a field to the right and it would probably be prudent to leave bicycles at the gate and walk in. (while i remember, just before you reach nerabus, you pass octofad farm where the track ends that you took from ballimony on the west road). about three miles further on is the new port mor centre, opened in 2007 with a cafeteria and camping. the road then leads you gently into port charlotte and you meet up with the road you left a few paragraphs earlier. stop by the port charlotte hotel for a pint or dram if such is your tipple, or carry on a few more kilometres for a more cycle friendly espresso at debbie's in bruichladdich.

 to be continued.... when time and effort permits, i'll detail some of the bits that we've missed by sticking to the principal byeways around islay. but i wouldn't hold your breath:-)